 Healing, Art and Play

-LionSong shares ideas and experiential prompts you can use to heal your wounds, explore your creativity, and recover your natural self.
+LionSong shares ideas and experiential prompts you can use to heal your wounds, explore your creativity, and recover your natural Self.

-Sound and Music Practices
+Sound and Music Most of All

 Bookable Services

-Psychotherapy, Expressive Arts, and Creative Collectives
+Psychotherapy, Expressive Arts, & the Collective

-This site and its associated services are stewarded by me, Holly Mae Haddock.
-My background is in counseling psychology, expressive arts therapy, and creative process coaching in organizations.
+My professional background is in counseling psychology, expressive arts therapy, and creative work coaching in organizations.
 I use my skills to help people heal, play, and do their deepest, most meaningful work.

 Biography